Gibson County, Indiana: History

 1804 Treaty of Vincennes, which included the future Gibson County.
-Settlers had been pouring into the extreme southwest part of the Indiana Territory starting in 1789, and by 1813 there was sufficient to form a local governing body.
+Settlers had been pouring into the extreme southwest part of the Indiana Territory starting in 1789, and by 1813 there was sufficient population to form a local governing body.
 The area included in present-day Gibson County had been first placed under the jurisdiction of Knox County, formed in 1790.
 Parts of that extremely large county were partitioned off in 1801 to create Clark, in 1808 to create Harrison, in 1810 to create Jefferson and Wayne, and in 1811 to create Franklin counties.
 On April 1, 1813, the Territorial legislature authorized partitioning a further large section of Knox to create Gibson County.
 The boundaries of this new county were reduced that same month (April 30, 1813) to create Warrick; in 1814 to create Perry and Posey; in 1816 to create Pike; and finally in 1818 to create Vanderburgh counties.

 The first white settler of the future Gibson County was John Severns, a native of Wales who had come with his parents to North America several years before the Revolutionary War.
 He settled in Gibson County in 1789–90 on the south bank of the Patoka River at a place now known as Severns Bridge.
 Another early Gibson County settler was William Hargrove, who came from Kentucky by pack mule in 1803; Captain Hargrove commanded a company of militia from Gibson County at the Battle of Tippecanoe in 1811.